shantianqin/shantianqin.github.io/_pages/about.md

 He has also received the China National Scholarship (2025), the UCAS Pacemaker to Merit Student (2025), and the Best Presentation Award at the UCAS Graduate Academic Forum (2025).

-**Please feel free to reach out if you’d like to discuss research topics or collaborate!**
+Please feel free to reach out for research discussions and potential collaborations.

 ## 🔥 News {#news}